reasonml/reasonml.github.io/src/pages/guide/javascript/syntax-cheetsheet.md

   </tr>
 </table>

-When invoking curried functions, the syntax is the same, but with `Reason`, supplying the parenthesis is optional.
+When invoking curried functions, the syntax is the same, but with Reason, supplying the parenthesis is optional.

 <table>